StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ### Student's t-distribution

 The Student’s t-distribution is widely used for statistical inference when dealing with small sample sizes and unknown population variance.
-Unlike the normal distribution, it has heavier tails, which makes it more robust to extreme observations.
+Unlike the normal distribution it has heavier tails which makes it more robust to extreme observations.
 The t-statistic is defined as:

 $$ t = (\overline{X_{n}} - \mu) \frac{\sqrt{n}}{\sigma_{n}} $$